Body Found At Citrus Heights Care Home Facility

 “Normally for the elderly or you know people or disabled, it’s all I’ve known for I don’t know, they’ve been there for 30 years, but it’s been different caregivers,” said one neighbor.
 “At first I was really concerned because if it’s murder or she passed away on her own, but we didn’t know if it was foul play or what happened, so course it’s pretty scary.”

-It’s an all too familiar scene for neighboring residents this year at the home not far from where suspected East Area Rapist Joseph DeAngelo was found.
+It’s an scene all too familiar for neighbors at the home not far from where suspected East Area Rapist Joseph DeAngelo was found.

+ALSO: What Will Happen To Suspected East Area Rapist’s Citrus Heights Home?

 “Bad luck, you know DeAngelo lived right down the street,” said Richard Allard.